 The Coronavirus Large Business Interruption Loan Scheme (CLBILS) will also ensure that more firms are able to benefit from government-backed support during this difficult time.

-The government has introduced the Corporate Insolvency and Governance Bill in Parliament, which will put in place a series of measures to amend insolvency and company law to support business to address the challenges resulting from the impact of coronavirus (COVID-19).
+The government has introduced the Corporate Insolvency and Governance Bill Act, which will put in place a series of measures to amend insolvency and company law to support business to address the challenges resulting from the impact of coronavirus (COVID-19).

 There is also a tax helpline to support businesses.

 Can you tell me more about the Business Interruption Loan Scheme?

 NGI partner, UNW has a really useful FAQ document on this issue.

 I’m self-employed, is there any help available for me?

 The government updated its information on assistance for people who are self-employed on 14/04/20.
 Read more about the grant scheme here.

 We need to keep our business open.
 Is there any advice on social distancing in the workplace?